apple/swift-numerics/Sources/ComplexModule/Documentation.docc/Infinity.md

 ## Rationale

-This decision has some drawbacks,¹ but also some significant advantages.
+This choice has some drawbacks,¹ but also some significant advantages.
-In particular, complex multiplication is one of the most common operations with a complex type, and one would like to be able to use the usual naive arithmetic implementation, consisting of four real multiplications and two real additions:
+In particular, complex multiplication is the most common operation performed with a complex type, and one would like to be able to use the usual naive arithmetic implementation, consisting of four real multiplications and two real additions:
 ```
 (a + bi) * (c + di) = (ac - bd) + (ad + bc)i
 ```